 At first, it didn’t really occur to me that I was living off my spouse’s income.
 We continued to make financial decisions together, and I was sticking to my budget and paying bills out of my account as usual.

 But one day in my third trimester, I went to pay my credit card bill and realized that I didn’t have enough to cover my balance.
+It was then that it first hit me that there should be unique financial advice for stay-at-home moms who aren’t earning an income.

-That was when it hit me that I didn’t have a paycheck coming.
+I didn’t have a paycheck coming.
 It stung; the thought of asking my husband to pay my credit card bill was mortifying.
 I pictured him looking at the statement and questioning the Sephora charge.
 Would I have to show him the Dior eyeliner I buy monthly?
 What if he thought $29 for a crayon was unreasonable?

 He told me to email him the amount I needed.
 So the next morning, I wrote him a list of line items and amounts.
 I considered adding a line for my credit card bill.
 Or even more unnerving, I considered writing separate lines for everything on my credit card bill.